bxparks/rpn83p/USER_GUIDE.md

 Currently, the integer size for base conversions and functions is hardcoded to be 32 bits.
 I hope to add the ability to change the integer size in the future.

-#### Base Mode Retention
+#### Base Number Retention

-Since the `HEX`, `OCT` and `BIN` modes are useful only within the `BASE` hierarchy of menus, the base mode is reset to `DEC` if menu hierarchy leaves the `BASE` menu.
+Since the `DEC`, `HEX`, `OCT` and `BIN` modes are useful only within the `BASE` hierarchy of menus.
+When the menu leaves the `BASE` hierarchy, the numbers on the RPN stack revert back to using floating points.
 This is similar to the HP-42S.
-However, unlike the HP-42S, the RPN83P remembers the most recent base mode and restores its setting if the `BASE` menu hierarchy is selected again.
+However, unlike the HP-42S, the RPN83P remembers the most recent base number and restores its setting if the `BASE` menu hierarchy is selected again.

 ### Storage Registers